MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ms.workload:
 - multiple
 ---
-# How to: Personalize the Visual Studio IDE and text editor
+# How to: Personalize the Visual Studio IDE and the editor

 In this how-to article, we'll customize the Visual Studio color theme by selecting the dark theme.
-We'll also customize the colors for two different types of text in the text editor.
+We'll also customize the colors for two different types of text in the code editor.

 ::: moniker range="vs-2017"